 You only need to submit your reading to either NIE Networks or your supplier, there is no need to do it twice.
 If you are unable to submit your meter reading you will receive an estimated bill from your supplier based on your usage history.
 It is important to provide an accurate meter reading during this time to ensure your consumption is accurate.

-If you experience a meter fault, a metering electrician will need to enter your property if you have an indoor meter.
-If your meter is being changed due to a new tariff request from your electricity supplier you should let us know in advance of your appointment if you would like the work to be postponed.
-In the event you experience a meter fault but you are self isolating you need to let us know in advance so we can take precautionary measures before entering your property.
+A metering electrician will need to enter your property if you have an indoor meter and you experience a meter fault, if your meter is being changed due to a new tariff request from your electricity supplier, or because we need to carry out essential maintenance such as a meter replacement.
+You should let us know in advance of your appointment if you would like the work to be postponed.
+In the event you experience a meter fault but you are self isolating, you need to let us know so we can take precautionary measures before entering your property.
 Please contact our Customer Helpline on 03457 643 643.

 Our electricity equipment is, for the most part, located on customer’s fields or outdoor areas and managed by a wayleave agreement.
 Our wayleave officers may call to your home to view or access the land and to discuss the wayleave agreement.
 If you are self-isolating we would ask you to inform our wayleave officer as soon as they call at your property and we will complete any discussions with you over the phone at a suitable time.